joshyka/cmake_examples/README.md

 Select configurations before building an application. <br />
 Try to follow latest videos for any reference. <br />
 CMake: Quick Start command: This creates a hello world CMake project containing main.cpp, CMakeLists.txt, and a folder named build.
+Also install required extension packs in VS code as well for proper integrity.